vikiru/restasaurus/README.md

 > [!IMPORTANT]
 >
 > The data within the API is taken directly from **Wikipedia** via its API, as is.
 Please note that the information may have been modified since the last retrieval.
 All images and text belong to their respective authors, and attribution is provided accordingly for both.
-After retrieval, the data undergoes processing to be transformed into a custom JSON object, referred to as [MongooseData](https://github.com/vikiru/restasaurus/blob/main/app/models/MongooseData.js).
+>
+> All dinosaur text information sourced from Wikipedia articles are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise noted.
+>
+> All dinosaur images are sourced from Wikimedia Commons and are licensed under various Creative Commons licenses, with attribution provided accordingly for each image.
+>
+> By using this API, you agree to properly attribute the sources and comply with their respective licenses.
+>
+> Examples can be seen below in []

 For a better understanding of the information provided by the API, please check out the [models](./app/models) directory.
 The schemas used within the MongoDB database include: